boeglinw/orbit_mod90/README.md

 ## Examples:
 In the directory *example_data* are data examples to explore and test the modules.
 The python modules are located in the *python_modules* directory.
 The following two main python examples are in the directory *python_examples*.

 - example_Trpy.py

 This program calculates trajectories in the equilibrium magnetic field starting at a certain initial position and velocity.

 - calc_orbits.py

 This is a more complete program that calculates orbit bundles for a set of cylindrical detectors.
 The necessary parameters are controlled by the *calc\_orbit\_control.data* file.

-All has been compiled with gfortran (GNU Fortran (GCC) 8.2.0) and f2py (Version: 2, numpy Version: 1.19.2)
+All has been compiled with *gfortran (GNU Fortran (GCC) 8.2.0)* and *f2py (Version: 2, numpy Version: 1.19.2)* Most of the example scripts require *LabTools3* which can be installed using *pip (pip install LabTools3)* or from GitHub: *https://github.com/boeglinw/LabTools3.git*